0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_User_Data/README.md

 # Can I see the User data of an instance?

-Definetly, and you do it like this:
+Definitely, and you do it like this:

 1. Select the instance that you want to check out
 1. Click the `Action` drop down menu